tamami/node-iso8583-example/README.md

 Jafar Shadiq reekoheek [at] gmail [dot] com http://github.com/reekoheek/node-iso8583

-Igor Askarov juks@juks.ru http://askarov.com
+Igor Askarov juks@juks.ru
 https://github.com/juks/node-iso8583

 # DESCRIPTION

 node-iso8583 is a Node.js addon for parsing and packing ISO 8583.
-Improved and adopted for use with SmartVista.
+This fork has several fixes, works with buffers, non-printable characters safe and adopted for use with SmartVista.
 ```

 # REQUIREMENTS